websight-io/docs/docs/docs/developers/setup/index.md

 This document describes the WebSight project’s initial setup, instance overview, and application development.
 We will generate a new project from Maven archetype, check what it contains and how to develop the application.
 All the screens and examples will be referring to the project generated during the guide.

-## Project setup
-In this section, we will set up the project.
+This document describes the WebSight project’s initial setup and instance overview.
+We will generate a new project from Maven archetype and check what it contains.
 The generated structure is an example starting point for projects which is recommended and suitable for a typical web application based on WebSight CMS Community edition.

-### Generate project
+## Generate project

 To initialize the project Maven archetype will be used.
 To continue you should have Maven installed.
 Check your Maven version.